 The Company will continue to actively seek out favourable investment opportunities, acquisition targets and operating combinations that meet the criteria of a net benefit to the shareholders of Capitol.
-With no changes to MBS likely in the near-term it is expected that the disruption in this market sector will continue, providing Capitol with further expansion potential.
+With no changes to MBS likely in the near-term and uncertainty in the sector about the Federal Budget measures it is expected that the disruption in this market sector will continue, providing Capitol with further expansion potential.